teodragovic/teodragovic.github.io/posts/2022-05-22-small-steps-giant-leaps.md

 ---
-title: The Small steps of giant leaps
+title: The small steps of giant leaps
 date: 2022-05-22
 tags:
   - misc